 The Department of Veteran Affairs is dedicated to serving all eligible Servicemembers, Veterans and their families.
 It also recognizes the existing diversity within this population, including the Lesbian, Gay, and Bisexual (LGB) community.
-As a result, VA is committed to providing outreach to diverse Service and Veteran populations.
+VA is committed to providing outreach to diverse Servicemember and Veteran populations and has provided guidance on how under current Federal law VA may recognize marriage.

 In addition, there are other benefits for Servicemembers provided by DoD for which LGB Servicemembers may designate a beneficiary regardless of sexual orientation.
 Learn about those DoD programs on the Defense Department's DADT website.